Self-reference effect: Effect on students

-Evolutional Mechanism
+Evolutionary mechanism

 Research suggests that the self-reference effect is connected to personal survival among the human race.
 There is this survival effect which is defined as the enhancement of memory when encoding material meant for survival, which has shown to have a significant correlation with the self-reference effect.
 The interesting thing is research has found that this memory enhancement does not work when given by another person; in order for it to work, it must come from the person themselves.
 As this advancement of encoding incoming memories is an evolutional mechanism that we the human race has inherited from the challenges faced by our ancestors.
 Nairne et al. (2007) noted that our advanced ability to recall past events may be to help us as a species to solve issues, which would relate to survival.
 Weinstein et al. (2008) concluded in their study that people are able to encode and retrieve information that is related to survival more than information that doesn't relate to survival.
-However, it is important to note that researchers theorize that there is not just one kind of self-reference effect that people pose, rather a group of them for different purposes other than survival.
+However, researchers theorize that there is not just one kind of self-reference effect that people pose, rather a group of them for different purposes other than survival.